 When the news of the acquisition first broke, in January 2022, Reuters ran the headline ‘Microsoft to gobble up Activision in a $69 billion metaverse bet‘.
 This was at the height of the metaverse trend and would be the largest gaming industry deal in history.
 Microsoft is said to have wanted to acquire Activision Blizzard to further improve its presence in the gaming industry, and the metaverse, and to consolidate itself as the de facto king of cloud gaming.

 With Activision’s titles under its umbrella and with Xbox and its Game Pass and XboX Live platforms to support it, few companies could challenge Microsoft in the gaming field.
 Acquiring Activision Blizzard gives Microsoft access to multi-million dollar IPs such as Call of Duty, Overwatch, Diablo, and WarCraft franchises, as well as studios such as Treyarch and Infinity Ward, at a time when video game IP is proving highly valuable — just see the success of HBO’s The Last of Us adaptation.

-The company would also become a major stakeholder in esports, and get access to major esports properties like Call of Duty, Overwatch and Major League Gaming.
+The company will also become a major stakeholder in esports, and get access to major esports properties like Call of Duty, Overwatch, and Major League Gaming.